 The reversion on this competing leader threatens to dominate the canopy if not removed.
 The planting appears good, straight trunk, well staked.
 It is always what is below ground, that is not readilly visible, that’s critical.

 When I was still working for the city of Portland Parks, one of my jobs, for a number of years, was to do design reviews and construction inspection on big capital Parks projects being built from scratch downtown including South Waterfront, Caruthers, Jamison Square, Director’s Square,Tanner Springs and The Fields.
-I’d attend meetings with our project managers and the landscape architects, careful to only comment on plant choices and their requirements, whether their combination presented conflicts, while being careful not to comment on the aesthetic of their designs, which was considered outside my expertise.
+I’d attend meetings with our project managers and the landscape architects, charged with assessing the appropriateness of their plant choices given their requirements, the site conditions, our capacity to provide the necessary maintenance over time, whether their combination presented conflicts, without commenting on the aesthetic of their designs, which was considered outside my expertise.
 Sometimes I was asked to do the same for projects in other areas.
-I’d visit the project sites regularly to observe prep work and planting then write them up.
+I’d visit the project sites regularly to observe prep work, planting and follow-up care, suggesting changes to the contractor and writing up my report.
 The architects generally approved, or rejected, the plant stock coming into a job, accepting or rejecting substitutions.
 It was my job to make sure that plants were properly cared for on site before planting, the prep appropriate, that they were planted properly and cared for over the first year of establishment.

-There are two commonly occurring problems with trees used in landscape projects: First, that the trees were improperly grown at the Nursery before sale and their problems became glaringly obvious during planting. and, second, that the trees were planted too deep in the landscape.
+There were two commonly occurring problems with trees used in our landscape projects: First, that the trees may have been improperly grown at the Nursery before sale, their problems becoming glaringly obvious during planting. and, second, that the trees were planted too deep in the landscape.
 I’m retired now, but you don’t unlearn these things, so when I see trees going into the ground in this condition, these are at our clubhouse in our development, it bugs the hell out of me.

 Both varieties of Maple, the Autumn Blaze and Drummond‘s being planted at our development’s new clubhouse site, were grown in nursery pots.
 (Other than being a resident here, HOA member, I have no official position from which to make comments.
 The developer, hired a landscape contractor, one he has a long term relationship with, and that’s that!
 To my knowledge there was no professional horticulturist hired to review or comment on the plant choices, their conditions or how they were planted.
 I’m limiting my comments here to the trees used here, the shrub choices and herbaceous plants are a different matter.)
 I did not see these actually being put into the ground, but I suspect that given their caliper and the container size, that all of these have circling woody roots, which I seriously doubt were addressed by the crew doing the planting.